lmcoy/crossx/README.md

 Calculating cross sections for various values of Q.
 ---------------------------------------------------

-The mode qdep calculates the cross section for pp -> 𝜒2^0 𝜒1^+ with values from Q = qmin..qmax GeV.
+The mode qdep calculates the cross section for pp -> 𝜒^0 𝜒^+ with values from Q = qmin..qmax GeV.

 ### Flags for qdep
     -sqrts